 BSC Baseline Statement – as defined in Section 1.1 and shall be revised on the implementation of one or more changes to any BSC Section(s) and/or BSC Configurable Item(s) on a single day.

-BSC Change Administrator (BCA) – individual nominated by BSC Parties to be responsible for interfacing with BSCCo on all change issues.
+BSC Change Distribution List – a list of email addresses for BSC Parties, Party Agents and any other interested persons, to be used for sending notices related to Issues, DCPs, CPs and Modifications.

 BSC Configurable Item – all Code Subsidiary Documents, plus other documents and systems, as agreed by the BSC Panel to be changed in accordance with this procedure, and included in the BSC Baseline Statement.

-BSC Release – discrete set of activities which will implement changes and/or correct errors by amending one or more of the BSC Configurable Items
+BSC Release – discrete set of activities which will implement changes and/or correct errors by amending one or more of the BSC Configurable Items.

+BSC Release Distribution List - a list of email addresses for BSC Parties, Party Agents and any other interested persons, to be used for sending notices related to the implementation of CPs and Modifications.

 BSCCo – functional responsibility for the purpose of managing the change process in accordance with the BSC and this BSC Procedure.